ugliestie/musicemoji/README.md

 # musicemoji
-Telegram bot which updates your Telegram accout status with emoji of current track
+Telegram bot which updates your Telegram account status with emoji of current track

 >[!NOTE]
 > Granting permission relies on this simple Github Pages [webapp](https://github.com/ugliestie/emojistatuspermission) which do only that action.
 It's source code is open like this repo :3